ozfortress/ozfortress_docs/docs/rules/global.md

 |   Sixes    | 6 players | 10 players |
 | Highlander | 9 players | 15 players |

-In addition to the limits above, Highlander currently restricts maximum roster size during the signups process prior to the season to 12 players.
-This limit is then raised after the season has started.
-This change is being tested as a potential deterrent for teams rostering unreliable substitute players (or players who just won't play at all).

 #### 4.3.2.
 Player Verification
 If necessary, the [ozfortress Roster Verification Tool](https://verify.ozfortress.com/) may be used to quickly verify all players before a match.
 The tool will process your inputs and validate all players, displaying any roster inconsistencies.